Experienced Delaware Bike Accident Lawyers

 Delaware is a beautiful place to ride bicycles for recreation and transportation.
 Biking is an excellent way to get exercise, as well as an environmentally friendly way of getting around.
 However, cyclists can find themselves at a high risk for accidents and injury, especially when involved in a collision with a motor vehicle.

 At Silverman, McDonald & Friedman, you will enjoy the benefits of working with a Delaware injury attorney team with 100 years of combined legal experience.
 We take a proactive and aggressive approach to fighting for your right to recover compensation for your injuries.
 We offer a free consultation and take cases on contingency.
-Contact us in Wilmington, Seaford, New Castle or Newark to learn more.
+Contact us in Wilmington, Seaford, or Newark to learn more.

 The Bicycle Friendly Delaware Act